ISDN, Source-Connect, and Remote Connection Tools for Voice Actors in 2023

-- Because the call has better sound quality, the client can truly hear the nuances and inflections that a voice actor incorporates into their performance.
-This helps the client to better direct the talent if needed, and makes it even easier to appreciate flair in the voice actor’s read.
+- Because the call has better sound quality, the client can truly hear the nuance and inflections that a voice actor incorporates into their performance.
+This helps the client provide enhanced creative direction to the talent, and makes it even easier to appreciate flair in the voice actor’s read.

 - The ISDN line service comes with an expensive monthly bill through your phone provider.

 - To enable ISDN, you must also purchase a codec to connect the line into your recording system.
 Without going into the nitty-gritty, the codec is a piece of hardware that requires an initial investment in the thousands of dollars.

 - Connecting with a phone company that can offer you ISDN is becoming more and more difficult to find.

 Though ISDN has begun to experience a phasing out over the last five to seven years, there are still a handful of production houses and ad agencies, in the USA specifically, that are happy using this older, yet reliable, technology.

 However, that doesn’t mean that ISDN is a necessity for voice actors, or that agencies and production houses must equip themselves with the technology.
 There are now more cost-effective alternatives that allow connectivity to an ISDN line.

 Now an industry standard, Source-Connect is an ISDN alternative that enables all of the above benefits without any of the above pitfalls, as it is a reasonably priced, monthly subscription software.

-It allows its users to bridge into any ISDN line, making the need for an actual ISDN line obsolete.
-It also boasts audio quality on par with that of an ISDN line as well, enabling every user to achieve the connectivity required for smooth audio project management.
+Source-Connect allows its users to bridge into any ISDN line, rendering the need for an actual ISDN line obsolete.
+Source-Connect also boasts audio quality on par with that of an ISDN line, enabling every user to achieve the connectivity required for smooth audio project management.

-Available for Windows and Mac, Source-Connect makes remote recording sessions achievable from anywhere in the world with internet access.
-It even offers a plugin to connect directly to Pro Tools, the recording software, that allows users to directly pull audio files into Pro Tools for post-production work.
+Available for Windows and Mac, Source-Connect makes remote recording sessions achievable from anywhere in the world.
+It even offers a plugin that allows users to connect directly to Pro Tools and pull audio files from Source-Connect into Pro Tools for post-production work.